 The project works more in the form of an anthology of poems.
 Each act is an attempt to read through one of the key events that directly affect the traces of these missing persons.
 Examples of these key events, incidents, or circumstances are the law of general amnesty, the reconstruction strategy over crime sites, the measures taken by the state, the wars that came after the civil war, the representation of the missing persons inside our society, the death of the woman I just mentioned…

 A visualization of such key events may allow for a better understanding of why some people still want to search, exhume, and identify.

 The drawings you showed me earlier seemed to speak to several different social and physical layers of urban life in Beirut.
 Yet is not the main subject still the missing?

 Yes, but all these different layers commingle and are connected.

 … Is this about the culture of a country, what people are speaking about and what not, what is visible, what is hidden?

-Yes, exactly, it’s about scratching the representative figures and new ideals within our society to reveal what’s been hidden behind these new walls.
+Yes, exactly, it is about scratching the representative figures and new ideals within our society to reveal what has been hidden behind these new walls.
 We have a lot of secrets.
 I wonder how we are able to function as a society, with so many secrets.
 We are using our last resources: the last available lies.
-At some point, it’s all bound to collapse or explode.
+At some point, it is all bound to collapse or explode.
 I hope it will be a collapse.

 Because it would make a kind of reconciliation process possible?